lorenzomancini1/Hopfield_Model/README.md

 - select a random spin;
 - if the energy variation related to the flip is $< 0$ we accept the flip; otherwise we accept the flip only with probability given by $exp(-\beta \Delta E )$, where $\Delta E$ is the change in energy and $\beta$ is the inverse of the temperature;
 - repeat N times.

-The steps just described make up a Monte Carlo sweep.
-In order to minimize energy we run the simulations with many sweeps.
-The functions related to this part are:

-- `energy_variation`, computes the change in energy which would occur with a flip of the i-th spin;
-- `metropolis`, this is just the algorithm described above;
-- `monte_carlo`, runs the metropolis `nsweeps` times.

 ## Critical noise
 One important question related to the basins of attractions of the Hopfield Model is: how much can we perturb a pattern in order to be able to reconstruct it?